 If you have the money necessary to pay off your mortgage and you are retired, or nearly retired, this article will allow you to place yourself in one of three groups, to get closer to the right answer for you.

 Why?
 There is a term we use in this profession: arbitrage.
-Applied in this context, you have negative arbitrage.
-The bank is paying you 0.25% on your savings account (if you’re lucky) and charging you 3.75% on your mortgage.
-So, you are losing 3.5% every year you hang on to that loan.
+Applied in this context, you have negative arbitrage if you have stuck with your big bank over the last year.
+For example, as of Aug.
+2, 2023, Truist still pays exactly 0% interest on checking accounts.
+If the bank is paying you 0% on your checking account and charging you 4% on your mortgage, you are losing 4% every year you hang on to that loan.
 This is oversimplifying, of course, but you get the idea.

 Should you pay your mortgage off?
 Probably not.